BMaser/bmaser.github.io/Readme.md

 You may see, the list of CV/ML projects that I did in my profile.
 More information including my resume can be seen on my Linkedin profile.

-Recently , I am worked on a new project to discriminate and identify different sensors based on a deep learning approach.
+Recently , I worked on a new project to discriminate and identify different sensors based on a deep learning approach.
 In addition, I did research in the computer vision field that I designed and implemented a solution to detect the image origin of a given finger vein image using statistical methods with a machine learning approach.